 Unfortunately, it’s almost impossible to go entirely trash-free but you can do an eco-friendly birthday party clean-up.
 Have separate bins or bags for food, paper, metals and unavoidable plastic.
 Make a game of it and get kids to segregate and clear up the rubbish.
 Award points and prizes (homemade chocolate fudge would work nicely here!) if food waste is below a reasonable amount.
 It’s a good way for kids to understand and learn about what can be recycled and become more conscious in their decision-making.

 This one’s the biggie!
 How can you teach your kids to say no to gifts?
 The answer is to get them to care for and believe in a cause.
 Involve them in choosing a local charity and insist on a no-gifts policy.
 Provide donation details and you could even record a cute video of your child explaining why it means so much to him or her (this is to convince mums who ignore the no-presents rule).

 You could also use TwoPresents again to collect some money for a favourite cause and the rest goes into one, much-desired gift for the birthday child.
 Another idea we love is to have all the kids bring one book each (no wrapping paper, please!) and drop it into a big bag.
 While leaving, they dig in and pull out a book blindfolded and go home with that (both birthday gift and party favour sorted!).
 If you really want to give away a goodie bag, opt for wooden toys, bamboo cutlery sets, plantable pencils, a small herb garden and the like.
 Use a simple paper or cloth bag rather than gift wrap paper, of course!

-Editor’s note: This post was originally published on 20 April, 2012 by Sarah Senesi, and updated by Anita Balagopalan on 16 May, 2019.
+Editor’s note: This post was originally published in April 2012 by Sarah Senesi, and updated by Anita Balagopalan in May 2019 and again in April 2021.